influenza/mms-report/README.md

 For mms messages, if `pdu.m_type = 132` then the message was received.
 If `pdu.m_type = 128` then the message was sent.

-Dates are stored as milliseconds since the epoch.
+SMS dates are stored as milliseconds since the epoch, MMS dates are stored in the more traditional seconds-since-epock style.